 OpenDyslexic is an Open Source font that can be installed on PC's, Macs and Linux computers.

 It is designed to increase readability for some readers with dyslexia.
 For more information - go to site

 Once the font is installed, it can be used within your word processor or you can create a template file for your word processor and add Opendyslexic as the default font.

 This template can be called whenever you create a new document making it easier for a person with dyslexia to read what they are writing.

 How is TTS helpful?

-Text-to-speech allows the user to select a body of text on the screen and then have the computer read that text out loud.
+Text-to-speech allows the user to select a body of text in at digital document and have the computer read that text out loud.
 The voice, rate of speech, and in some cases, inflection, can all be customised by the user.